ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

-# UI5 Tooling Extension for Transpiling JS/TS
+# UI5 CLI Extension for Transpiling JS/TS

 > :wave: This is a **community project** and there is no official support for this package!
 Feel free to use it, open issues, contribute, and help answering questions.